Basic electronics for beginners (Step by step guide 2024)

 Connect the negative of the 9V battery to the lower negative row of the breadboard as shown below.

 With that, we have finally completed our circuit.
 Following is the final version of our circuit.
-This is an exact replica of our circuit on paper.
+This is a replica of our circuit on paper.

 Enjoy your hard work so far, you made it.